Lumiera

 Fundamental Forces

 The Lumiera design is guided by a small number of basic principles.
-Keeping these in mind will help to understand how actually more interesting things can be built up on that foundation.
+Keeping these principles in mind will help you understand how more interesting things can be built up from these fundamental principles.

-Lumiera is not so much defined in terms of features — rather it allows to combine basic building blocks.
-These basic modules, entities or objects each have a distinct type explicitly limiting the connections.
-Within these limits, any conceivable combination shall be supported without further hidden limitations.
+Lumiera is not so much defined in terms of features.
+Instead it can be better seen as a workshop in which the emphasis is on individual basic building-blocks that can be combined together in interesting ways to form more complex structures.
+These basic modules, entities or objects each have a distinct type which explicitly identifies the possible connections between modules.
+Within these constraints, any combination is possible without hidden restrictions.

-Lumiera is neither a set of Lego bricks, nor is it the business application driven by finite usage stories.
+Lumiera is not a set of Lego bricks, nor is it a business application driven by finite usage stories.

-These building blocks within Lumiera create a moderate level of abstraction; a user may, if desired, directly manipulate through the GUI clips, individual effects, masks, and even the placements used to stitch the objects together, which is comparatively low-level.
-On the other hand, these abstractions shield the user from the actual technical details like format conversions and the accessing of individual channels.
+The building blocks behind Lumiera combine to create a moderate level of abstraction; a user may use the GUI to manipulate several elements directly — not only the clips and effects, but also individual effect parameter automation, masks, layering, and even placements used to stitch objects together, which is comparatively low-level.
+Such moderate abstraction encourages the user to understand the inner workings, while shielding the user from technical details such as header format conversion or access to individual channels.

-To complement this approach, Lumiera does not rely on hard wired, global conventions — rather we allow to build up project specific conventions and rules to fit the given requirements and preferred working style.
-To help getting started, Lumiera will ship with a fairly conventional project template and default configuration.
+To complement this approach, Lumiera does not rely on hard-wired, global conventions — rather we allow the building up of project specific conventions and rules to fit a given requirement and preferred working style.

 Rendering is Graph Processing

-Processing of Video (and audio) data can be generalized as graph processing (more precisely “directed acyclic graphs”).
-Data flows on the edges of these graphs and is processed in the nodes.
+Processing video (and audio) data can be conceived as a graph (more precisely a directed acyclic graph).
+In this model of video processing, data flows along the edges of the graph and is processed at the nodes.

 Example for a graph

 When we look at this model we discover that we only need to build such graphs, the nodes themselves can be seen as black boxes and will be implemented by plugins .
-Moreover one can preconfigure subgraphs and handle them as single entity .
+Moreover one can pre-configure subgraphs and handle them as a single entity .

 In Lumiera everything will be translated into such a graph.
-Your footage will be demultiplexed at a first node, down to the encoding and multiplexer which assembles the final video.
+Footage will be demultiplexed at the first node, thereafter passed to the actual processing nodes for calculating effects, masks and layering, and finally be forwarded to the encoding stage and on to the multiplexer which assembles the final video.

 Pulling not Pushing

-On a first glance, it looks fairly natural to set up the graphs as described above and then push data into the system through the input nodes whereas the final result can then be seen soon on the output node.
+At a first glance, it looks fairly natural to set up the graphs as described above.
+Data can then be pushed into the system through the input nodes and the final result can be seen at the output node.
 Several multimedia frameworks use this approach.
-But it has a lot of shortcomings which make it inappropriate for non-linear video editing.
+However this scheme exhibits a number of shortcomings which make it inappropriate for non-linear video editing.

 Don’t waste work